Beaumont Summit Station

 The City of Beaumont requests your comments and concerns regarding the environmental issues associated with amending the previously approved Sunny-Cal Specific Plan to allow for 2,557,465 square feet of e-commerce uses on approximately 140 acres, up to 150,000 square feet of commercial uses (including hotel, retail and restaurant uses) on approximately 11 acres.

 Public Scoping Meeting

-The City will hold an in person Scoping Meeting to present updates on the Project and the CEQA process, and to receive public comments and suggestions regarding the scope and content of the EIR.
+The City held an in person Scoping Meeting to present updates on the Project and the CEQA process, and to receive public comments and suggestions regarding the scope and content of the EIR.
 In addition, a virtual attendance option is available as well.
-The scoping meeting will be held at the following, date, time, location, and virtual meeting link:
+The scoping meeting was held on the following, date, time, location, and virtual meeting link: